devondragon/SpringUserFramework/README.md

 # SpringUserFramework
-A Easy to leverage User Management Framework based on Spring Security
+A Easy to leverage User Management Framework based on [Spring Security](https://spring.io/projects/spring-security)

 ## Summary
-This is an easy to use starter application or framework for handling basic user management features for your Spring based Web Application.
+This is an easy to use starter application or framework for handling basic user management features for your [Spring](https://spring.io/) based Web Application.
 It provides registration, with optional email verification, login, logout, and forgot password flows.
 There are basic example pages for everything, unstyled, to allow for the easiest integration to your application.

 ## Goals
 - To build an easy to use starting point for any Spring based web application that needs user features.
 - To provide a local database backed user store (although SSO integrations are easy to add using Spring Security).
 - To design based on REST APIs
 - To build on top of Spring Security to provide the best security and make it easy to leverage Spring Security features such as 2FA and SSO integrations.
-- To make it easily configurable using applicaiton.properties when possible
+- To make it easily configurable using application.properties when possible
-- To use the messages feature for all user facing text and messaging, so internationalization is straight forward.
+- To use the messages feature for all user facing text and messaging, so that internationalization is straight forward.
 - To provide an audit event framework to make security audit trails easy to deliver.
 - To use email address as the username by default.